gitter-badger/RPC/README.md

 - See [the example](./saves/example.js) to learn how to configure a presence.
   - You can run this with `node start.js --use example`
 - You can add and edit any saves you want!
 To run them, use `node start.js --use filename`
+  - Naming any save "main" will run as default unless `--use` is specified